Selfie Pulla: Reception

 Durgesh Haridas in his review for The Indian Express stated that the song "is by far the most expected one by fans and Vijay doesn’t disappoint.
 Trendy lyrics from Madhan Karky, addictive guitars by Keba really carry the song" and concluded "Selfie Pulla is certainly a number that even kids will be humming".
 K. Siddharth of Sify wrote "the title hook of the song is pretty addictive but the song does follow the pattern of songs like 'Kattu Kattu' from Thirupaachi (2005) and 'Gandi Baat' from R...
 Rajkumar (2013).
 Vijay does an impressive job with his singing and seems to have had lot of fun while singing this number.
 The lyrics do focus on the current generation common terms like Instagram, Photoshop much along the lines of Google Google.
 Get your dancing shoes on!"

 Vipin Nair of Music Aloud said that the track is "custom-made for Vijay’s limited vocal skills [...]
 Vijay does deliver it the right way though, alongside Sunidhi Chauhan, and the techno-kuthu fusion arrangement too is engaging".

+In 2016, the song went viral in Romania after the YouTube series Nimic Nou featured the song due to the word pulla sounding similar to the Romanian word pulă, meaning dick/penis.